Chevrolet S-10: SS

 The Chevrolet S-10 SS was a high-performance version of the S-10, introduced in 1994.
-Fewer than 3,000 SSs were produced yearly on average.
+Fewer than 3,000 SS units were produced yearly on average.
 When introduced, the SS was only sold in three colors: Onyx Black, Summit White, and Apple Red.
 The SS was discontinued in 1998 and was replaced by the S-10 Xtreme for the 1999 model year.

 A 4.3 L V6 (which was optional on regular S-10s) was the standard engine used in the SS, producing between 180 and 200 hp.
-The SS included a limited slip differential, lowered suspension (starting with the 1996 model year), cosmetic changes such as a different grille, body-colored bumpers, 16-inch wheels (available from 1996 to 1998, similar in design to the 1991 and 1992 Camaro Z28 with Chevrolet "bowtie" logo center caps), and other minor cosmetic differences.
-All SS versions were regular cabs, Xtremes were available with the "third door" extended cab.
-A step-side version was available from 1996 to 1998 and until 2003 on the Xtreme.
+The SS included a limited-slip differential, lowered suspension (starting with the 1996 model year), cosmetic changes such as a different grille, body-colored bumpers, 16-inch wheels (available from 1996 to 1998, similar in design to the 1991 and 1992 Camaro Z28 with Chevrolet "bowtie" logo center caps), and other minor cosmetic differences.
+All SS versions were regular cabs, while Xtremes were available with the "third door" extended cab.
+A Stepside bed version was available from 1996 to 1998 and until 2003 on the Xtreme.

 ZR2

 The ZR2 package was an off-road package available for the second generation S-10.
-The ZR2 package included a 4 in wider track width, a boxed ladder-type frame with modified suspension mounting points, larger wheel and axle bearings, 31-inch all-terrain tires, a suspension lift (approximately 3 inches more ground clearance versus a regular four-wheel drive S-10), upgraded Bilstein suspension, fender flares, alloy wheels, and an 8.5-inch Chevrolet 10-bolt rear differential with 3.73:1 gears and an Eaton MLocker (coded as G80).
+The ZR2 package included a 4 in wider track width, a boxed ladder-type frame with modified suspension mounting points, larger wheel and axle bearings, 31-inch all-terrain tires, a suspension lift (approximately three inches more ground clearance versus a regular four-wheel drive S-10), upgraded Bilstein suspension, fender flares, alloy wheels, and an 8.5-inch Chevrolet 10-bolt rear differential with 3.73:1 gears and an Eaton MLocker (coded as G80).